API Reference#

 • Full Python API reference generated via Sphinx autodoc.

-When you register a view with fr.include_view(app, ViewClass) (or the small-app decorator shortcut @fr.include_view(app)), both fr.AsyncRestView and fr.RestView expose the same default CRUD surface:
+Register a view with fr.include_view(app, ViewClass) or @fr.include_view(app). fr.AsyncRestView and fr.RestView expose the same generated resource surface:

 Method